lastweek/lastweek.github.io/papers/nvm-persistency.md

 ## Delegated Persist Ordering, MICRO 2016
 - 5
 - **Key idea**: A mode that allow volatile execution to proceed ahead of persists.
+- E.g. the `pcommit` instruction will block all following memory operations even if they point volatile memory, therefore stall the CPU.
+Ideally, the `pcommit` should only block operations point to non-volatile memory.
 - Delegated ordering, wherein ordering requirements are communicated explicitly to the PM controller, fully **decoupling** PM write ordering from volatile execution and cache management.